 Ultimate Bhutan and Nepal Tourist Maps

-Nepal, the full name of the Federal Democratic Republic of Nepal, is a landlocked Himalayan country in the South Asian , bordering Tibet, China on the north and India on the south, west and east.
-With the altitude ranging from 500m to 8844.43m, Nepal is home to eight of the top ten highest peaks in the world, including Mt.
-Everest (8844.43m), Mt.
+Nepal, the full name of the Federal Democratic Republic of Nepal, is a landlocked Himalayan country in South Asia, bordering China Tibet to the north and India to the south, west, and east.
+With altitudes ranging from 500 meters to 8844.43 meters, Nepal is home to eight of the top ten highest peaks in the world, including Mt.
+Everest (8,844.43m), Mt.
 Lhotse (8,516m), Mt.
-Makalu (8,485m), Mt.
-Cho Oyu (8,188m), etc. Thus, it’s a great destination for mountaineers and adventurers.
+Makalu (8,485m), and Mt.
+Cho Oyu (8,188m).

 Nepal Full Map with 75 Districts